SRON-Earth/Balsa/Documentation/Manual.md

 * **Avoid loading the model more than once if you have the RAM.**

 In some applications, new data points arrive as input for classification in a continuous stream from outside.
 If there is enough RAM available, it is best to load the model from disk only once for this type of scenario.
-This can be achieved by choosing the `model-preload` parameter in such a way that it allows all sub-models to be loaded into memory.
+This can be achieved by choosing the `model-preload` parameter in such a way that it allows all sub-models to be loaded into the Model Loader's internal memory.

 If you have trained a forest of e.g. 150 trees, you can set the model preload parameter of RandomForestClassifier to 150.
 The first call to classify() will then load all the trees into RAM.
 A second call (for a batch of points that arrives later) will be much faster than the first.
 If your application is a server that stays resident to process new batches of points that periodically come in, this will significantly reduce the wall-clock time.
 Model-loading is typically much slower than the classification itself.

 * **If the model is only used once per run, preloading too much will only waste RAM.**

 At a minimum, the Ensemble Classifier will preload one model per worker thread, even if you set the preload parameter to 1.
-If your application does not allow you to process multiple incoming batches of points as per the previous point, there is no benefit in preloading the entire model.
+If your application does not allow you to process multiple incoming batches of points as per the previous bullet point, there is no benefit in preloading the entire model.
 It will only consume RAM.
 In this case, it is best to leave the setting to its default value.

 Note that this case applies to the command-line balsa_classify as well.
-The command-line classifier can only use the model once to processes all input points.
+The command-line classifier can only use the model once to process all input points.
 It keeps its memory footprint very low by *not* preloading the model, lazily loading new trees to keep the workers busy.

 * **If the model cannot be re-used, multithreading is of limited use.**

 The classifier can be used in single- or multi-threaded mode.
-In applications where the loaded model cannot be re-used on multiple incoming batches of points, multithreading is of limited use, because the wall-clock time will usually be dominated by model-loading.
-Adding more worker-threads will help, but to a limited extent.
+In applications where the loaded model cannot be re-used on multiple incoming batches of points, multithreading is of limited use, because model-loading will take up much more time than classification.
+Adding more worker-threads will help, but to a limited extent, because model-loading cannot benefit from it.

 It is straightforward to predict the effect of worker threads in a load-once-classify-once scenario: